tfxue/visual-dynamics/README.md

 We use Torch 7 (http://torch.ch) for our implementation.

 #### Imagemagick (optional)
-We use the convert toolbox in ['Imagemagick'](http://www.imagemagick.com/) to generate gif image for visualization.
+We use the convert toolbox in ['Imagemagick'](http://www.imagemagick.com/) to generate gif images for visualization.
 See demo.lua about how to disable it.

 ## Installation
 Our current release has been tested on Ubuntu 14.04.